 The Bogleheads Guide to Investing contains investing advice based on the philosophy of the founder of Vanguard, John C. Bogle — who is also credited with creating the first index fund, a type of investment fund that tracks a particular market index (like the S&P 500).

-This book was written by Taylor Larimore, a prolific reader of investing books and a big believer in Bogle’s long-term, conservative investment philosophy.
+This book (which we ranked as the second-best personal finance book of all time) was written by Taylor Larimore, a prolific reader of investing books and a big believer in Bogle’s long-term, conservative investment philosophy.

 The book starts by instructing you to get your finances in order as well as teaching you the right mindset.
 From there, you cover all the basics of investing — from knowing what you’re buying, to allocating your assets, to retirement planning.
 Towards the end, you get a chapter on estate planning as well.